dlc2action

 Visualization

-project.plot_predictions('episode_1', load_epoch=50)
+project.visualize_results('episode_1', load_epoch=50)

 This command will generate a prediction for a random sample and visualize it compared to the ground truth.
 There is a lot of parameters you can customize, check them out in the documentation).

-Another available visualization type is training curve comparison with project.project.Project.plot_episodes
+Another available visualization type is training curve comparison with project.project.Project.plot_episodes.

 will plot the validation accuracy curves for the two episodes.